-Prior to the commencement of the meeting, prayers were led by Canon James Garrard of Ely Cathedral.
+Prior to the commencement of the meeting:

+Prayers were led by Canon James Garrard of Ely Cathedral.

-Cllr Charlotte Cane delivered a tribute, and a minute's silence was held, as a mark of respect following the death of former District Councillor Walter Bebbington (Ely North Ward 1991-1999).
+A tribute was given and a minute's silence was held as a mark of respect following the passing of former Councillor Walter Bebbington (Independent District Councillor for the Ely North Ward, 1991-1999).